Social Planning and Policy

 - Substantive policy areas such as planning for neighborhood services, income security policy, and others.

 Students will select at least five half-courses from the list below.
-Consultation with the specialization coordinator is strongly recommended.
-Because of the strengths of other university departments in substantive social policy fields, students in this specialization will be expected to enroll in at least one course outside of Planning.
+Consultation with the concentration coordinator is strongly recommended.
+Because of the strengths of other university departments in substantive social policy fields, students in this concentration will be expected to enroll in at least one course outside of Planning.

-Other Social Planning and Policy specialization courses include:
+Other Social Planning and Policy concentration courses include: